I realise that you can go straight to Numbeo to check out the average living cost in Poland.

 Called czynsz administracyjny, the communal fees bill covers such wonders as electricity (inside buildings), the renovation fund, waste disposal, lift maintenance, cold water and canalisation and the maintenance of green spaces.

-It’s also worth mentioning that water and heating rates tend to be set at an average rate by housing associations.
+It’s also worth mentioning that water and heating rates tend to be set at an average rate by property management companies.
 However, if you consume more than these average rates, you’ll have to pay extra.

 Internet deals in Poland